Where Description Ends: The Philosophical Foundations of the Ordered Patch Theory

 McTaggart’s A-series and B-series.
 In 1908, McTaggart [15] distinguished two ways of ordering events: the A-series (past, present, future — requiring a “moving now”) and the B-series (earlier-than, later-than — a static ordering).
 He famously argued that time is unreal because the A-series is contradictory and the B-series cannot account for the flow we experience.
 Under OPT, both series are real but at different levels.
 The B-series is the structure of the Causal Record: events are permanently ordered as earlier-than or later-than within the settled stream.
 The A-series is the codec’s operation: as the C_{\max} aperture advances, events transition from “future” (unresolved in the Forward Fan) through “present” (currently being compressed) to “past” (settled in the Causal Record).
 McTaggart’s contradiction dissolves because the A-series is not a property of the substrate (where it would indeed be contradictory) but a structural feature of the codec’s sequential traversal.

 Bergson’s durée.
 Henri Bergson [16] argued that “clock time” is a mathematical fiction and that the only true time is lived duration — the qualitative, heterogeneous flow of inner experience.
 A minute of waiting feels fundamentally different from a minute of deep conversation.
-OPT provides the structural explanation: subjective duration is determined by the codec’s compression load per frame.
+OPT offers a structural reading of this asymmetry: subjective duration is determined by the codec’s compression load per frame.
 When the environment is highly compressible (familiar, low-entropy), the codec processes more frames per objective second, and time feels fast.
 When the environment is novel or threatening (high-entropy), each frame requires more compression effort, fewer frames complete per second, and time feels slow.
-Bergson was right that inner time is the primary reality — it is the codec’s operational output — but wrong that clock time is a mere fiction.
-Clock time is the B-series structure of the Causal Record, which is as real as any other feature of the render.
+Bergson’s intuition that inner time is the primary reality maps onto OPT’s codec-output reading; the further claim that clock time is mere fiction overshoots — under OPT, clock time is the B-series structure of the Causal Record, which is as real as any other feature of the render.

 The arrow of time.
 Why does time have a direction?
 In thermodynamics, the answer is entropy: the second law ensures that disorder increases.
 In OPT, the arrow is more fundamental than entropy.
 The codec’s compression is inherently asymmetric: the Causal Record can only grow — each new compression frame adds to R_t and cannot be removed without violating the causal coherence required by the Stability Filter.
 The Forward Fan can only shrink — each resolution eliminates branches.
 This asymmetry is not a consequence of thermodynamic initial conditions; it is a structural feature of any compression process operating sequentially on an atemporal substrate.
 The arrow of time is the codec’s direction of operation.
 We remember the past (the settled record) and not the future (the unresolved fan) because the record is what has been compressed and the fan is what has not.